act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 15

 This link, that is distinguishable by color from the other text in the same line, has an icon that appears when the link it focused or hovered.
 This icon distinguishes the element as a link.
-This example passes rule "[Inline link has distinguishing style or content on hover and focus](https://act-rules.github.io/rules/548868)".
+This example passes rule "[Inline link has distinguishable style or content on hover and focus](https://act-rules.github.io/rules/548868)".

 ```html
 <style>